MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 1. In the **Batch run & Evaluate** wizard, complete the **Basic settings** and **Batch run settings** to load the dataset for testing and configure the input mapping.
 For more information, see [Submit batch run and evaluate a flow](how-to-bulk-test-evaluate-flow.md).

 1. In the **Select evaluation** step, you can select one or more of your customized evaluations or built-in evaluations to run. **Customized evaluation** lists all the evaluation flows that you created, cloned, or customized.
-Evaluation flows created by others in the same project don't appear in this section.
+Evaluation flows created by others working on the same project don't appear in this section.

    :::image type="content" source="./media/how-to-develop-an-evaluation-flow/select-customized-evaluation.png" alt-text="Screenshot of selecting customized evaluation." lightbox = "./media/how-to-develop-an-evaluation-flow/select-customized-evaluation.png":::

 1. On the **Configure evaluation** screen, specify the sources of any input data needed for the evaluation method.
 For example, the ground truth column might come from a dataset.
-If your evaluation method doesn't require data from a dataset, you don't need to select a dataset or reference any dataset columns in the input mapping section.
+If your evaluation method doesn't require data from a dataset, you don't need to select a dataset, or reference any dataset columns in the input mapping section.

    In the **Evaluation input mapping** section, you can indicate the sources of required inputs for the evaluation.
 If the data source is from your run output, set the source as `${run.outputs.[OutputName]}`.
 If the data is from your test dataset, set the source as `${data.[ColumnName]}`.
 Any descriptions you set for the data inputs also appear here.
 For more information, see [Submit batch run and evaluate a flow](how-to-bulk-test-evaluate-flow.md).